Harshitha-Nagapudi/AOS_project.Nagapudi/README.md

 # AOS_project.Nagapudi
 <br>
 <div>
   Used two Machine Learning Algorithms namely Naïve Bayes and Artificial Neural Networks, to classify the data in Data Exfiltration subset extracted from BOT-IoT dataset.
 The Dataset is created by UNSW and it has open access in IEEE Dataport.
 Used 80-20 train-test split following Pareto Principle.
-In terms of accuracy and other machine learning metrics ANN performed better compared to Naïve Bayes.
+In terms of accuracy and other machine learning metrics, Naïve Bayes performed better compared to ANN except that Log Loss is more in case of Naïve Bayes.
 </div>
 <h2>How to Run:</h2>
 <p>